bumperactive-com/how-to/bicep-usage.md

                 - Notice the blue eye.
                 - Like on BigCommerce, the blue eye means the product is visible on the storefront.
                 - The blue star means this is a *Featured Product*
+                - Both icons can be toggled on/off with a click.

             + This is an active, **hidden** product.
             ![](images/bicep-usage4.png)